anirudhv27/anirudhv27/README.md

 ### Hi, I'm Anirudh.
 Welcome to my Github profile!

-I am a second-year student at MIT studying electrical engineering and computer science (Course 6-2).
+I am a student at MIT studying electrical engineering and computer science (Course 6-2).

 I love solving problems that people face daily, from creating more efficient transportation systems that help us live in a cleaner future to developing a platform to find friends on campus.
 Here are a few standout personal projects that I've worked on:
 - Socialyze: a social media platform where MIT students can find other people with similar interests.